 Max session lifetime -- the maximum time a session can live, regardless of how often the other timers are reset.

-- Max idle time — the maximum amount of time between visits for login or consent to the authorisation endpoint, or visits to other pages, such as a profile or account settings page, if those query the same session / cookie via the session store API (GET and PUT operations).
+Max idle time -- the maximum amount of time between visits for login or consent to the authorisation endpoint, or visits to other pages, such as a profile or account settings page, if those pages rely on the session store API of the Connect2id server.

 The session is automatically closed and purged by the Connect2id server once any one of these three timeout events occurs.

 The three timeouts will typically have the following relationship: